 Tuition deadlines for each term are published on the College's website.
 Students who have been awarded financial aid funds or who have completed their financial aid application before the priority processing due date for the quarter will have a tuition hold placed on their account to prevent a drop for non-payment until funds can be disbursed to pay charges.
+A completed aid application means that all required To Do items have been completed and we don't need any additional supporting documentation from you.
+We will also only place holds if you are currently enrolled for the upcoming term.

-Financial aid funds that have been accepted will be automatically used to pay outstanding tuition and fees approximately 1-2 business days before the first day of classes.
+Financial aid funds that have been accepted will be automatically used to pay outstanding tuition and fees on the first day of classes.
 Students who are enrolled less than full-time (12 credits) will need to email finaid@greenriver.edu to confirm the number of credits they plan to take and request to have their aid adjusted appropriately.
 This needs to be done before we can release funds.